c2web/uw_boundless/README.txt

 navigate to Administration > Configuration > System > Site Information and change the "Site name" field.

-5. Main menu visibility
+6. Main menu visibility
 Navigate to Administration > Appearance and click the settings of the UW Boundless theme.
 In the "Override Global Settings" section:
 "Toggle display" tab:           "Main menu" should be checked.

-6. Main menu region assignment
+7. Main menu region assignment
 Navigate to Administration > Structures > Blocks Assign the "Main menu" block to the "Navigation" region

-7. Main menu links
+8. Main menu links
 Navigate to Administration > Structures > Menu > Main Menu Edit each of 1st level menu links and make sure the "Show as expanded" is checked.
 Edit each of 2nd (and subsequent) level menu links and make sure the "Show as expanded" is unchecked.
-There are no theme styles in place for 3rd level menu links (and deeper).

-8. Search form region assignment
+9. Search form region assignment
 Navigate to Administration > Structures > Blocks Assign the "Search form" block to the "Search" region

-9. Breadcrumbs
+10. Breadcrumbs
 Navigate to Administration > Appearance and click the settings of the UW Boundless theme.
 In the "Bootstrap Settings" section, on the "Components" tab:
 Expand "BREADCRUMBS"